You are currently viewing February 2025 – Paphos & London

 We almost did not apply to sit here because after staying in Tala last month, to end our stay in Cyprus, we really wanted to go nearer the coast.

-However, just a few days before we were due to leave Tala, we saw this house sit advertised.
+However, just a few days before we were due to leave Tala, we saw this last-minute house sit advertised.

 The home hosts were British ex-pats who had been called back to the UK urgently due to a family illness, which is why it was advertised as a last-minute sit.